iworks/omnibus/readme.txt

 This plugin:

-* Saves the current price and keeps it for at least 30 days (depending on settings).
+* Saves the current price and keeps it.
 * Adds two additional fields in the product or course edit view: the lowest price and the effective date.
-* Display information on the product.
+* Display information on the item (product, curse, etc).

 Omnibus plugin support plugins: